 The Company holds 11 mineral claims in the Gualcamayo area of San Juan.
-These 100% owned claims cover approximately 22,000 ha and form the Pescado Gold Project.
+These 100% owned claims cover nearly 22,000 ha and form the Pescado Gold Project.

 In 2008, the Company negotiated with Barrick Gold Exploration through its subsidiary Barrick Exploraciones Argentina S.A. ("BEASA") to provide a right of way to access water from Golden Arrow's Rio de las Taguas property.
-In exchange for providing access to water for BEASA's Pascua Lama gold project, Golden Arrow acquired from BEASA 100% of the 1,592 ha Aspero 1 claim.
-This claim is strategically important for Golden Arrow because it is contiguous to the Company's 100% owned Pescado Gold Project.
+In exchange for providing access to water for BEASA's Pascua Lama gold project, Golden Arrow acquired from BEASA 100% of the 1,592 ha Aspero 1 claim which is contiguous to the Pescado Gold Project.

 The northern boundary of the Pescado Gold Project is 10 km south of the main gold zone on the Gualcamayo gold mine, in a similar geological and structural setting.
 It is between 1,500 m and 3,000 m elevation and is accessible for year-round exploration.
 To date the Pescado Gold Project properties have all had systematic silt sampling, follow-up soil grids and rock sampling surveys carried out, with the exception of Durazno which has had only preliminary silt and rock sampling completed.
 In total 806 rock samples, 383 stream sediment samples and 479 soil samples have been collected on the project.
 Highlights from rock chip sampling include: 1 m of 17.59 g/t Au; 1 m of 10.75 g/t Au and 1 m of 6.68 g/t Au (Pescado I and II); 2 m of 1.27 g/t Au; 2 m of 3.46 g/t Au and 2 m of 3.15 g/t Au (Yanso); 2 m of 0.13 g/t Au, 10.2 g/t Ag, >1% Cu, 3,535 ppm Pb and 2,719 ppm Zn (Durazno).

-A helicopter-borne aeromagnetic survey was conducted on the Pescado Gold Project in 2008.
+A helicopterborne aeromagnetic survey was conducted on the Pescado Gold Project in 2008.
 The survey was flown by New Sense Geophysics Limited and comprised 1,870 line kilometres covering the entire 18,000 ha property with 200 m spaced lines.